dirkschumacher/nodepicosat/README.md

 (¬*A* ∨ *B*)∧(¬*B* ∨ *C*)∧(¬*C* ∨ *A*)

 In `picosat` the problem is encoded as an array of integer arrays.
 Each positive, non-zero integer represents a literal.
-Negative integers are negated literales (e.g. not A).
+Negative integers are negated literals (e.g. not A).

 ```js
 const formula = [[-1, 2], [-2, 3], [-3, 1]]